-The principal female sex hormone – estrogen – is responsible for growth and maturation of female reproductive tissues, but is also an important part of the male endocrine system (albeit at much lower concentrations).
+The primary female sex hormone, estrogen, is responsible for the growth and maturation of female reproductive tissues.
+It is also an important part of the male endocrine system, albeit at much lower concentrations.

-Per molar unit, estradiol is approximately 10 times more potent than estrone and 80 times more potent that estriol with regards to its estrogenic effects in the body.
+Estradiol is approximately 10 times more potent than estrone and 80 times more potent than estriol with regards to its estrogenic effects in the body.

 How the Human Body Makes Estrogen

-In males, however, estrogen is produced in small amounts in the testes, but mainly via aromatization of testosterone (the principal male sex hormone) in fat cells.
+In males, however, estrogen is produced in small amounts in the testes, but mainly via aromatization of testosterone in fat cells.

 Physiological Effects of Estrogen